WailBouhadda/Handwritten-Digits-Recognition-with-OCR/README.md

 ## Introduction

-Welcome to the Handwritten Digits Recognition with OCR and KNN project!
+Welcome to the Handwritten Digits Recognition with OCR and KNN project.
 This practical project is a part of an online OCR (Optical Character Recognition) course and focuses on the exciting field of handwritten digits recognition using the K-Nearest Neighbors (KNN) algorithm and OpenCV.

 ## Project Overview